isc-projects/kea/doc/sphinx/arm/hooks-radius.rst

 5. If the Kea DHCP server and the RADIUS server are on different machines, edit ``/etc/freeradius/clients.conf`` with the proper address under ``ipadddr``.
-Ths file is also where the secret is set, which needs to match the one set in the hook library's configuration.
+This file is also where the secret is set, which needs to match the one set in the hook library's configuration.

 6. If RADIUS is used for the purpose of authorizing DHCP clients, each DHCP